ibm-cloud-docs/EventStreams/enabling_mirroring.md

 To install the CLI, see [Extending IBM Cloud CLI with plug-ins](/docs/cli?topic=cli-install-devtools-manually#install-devtools-manually).

-The {{site.data.keyword.Bluemix_notm}} CLI command uses the **service-instance-update** command to update your {{site.data.keyword.messagehub}} service instance resource.
+The {{site.data.keyword.Bluemix_notm}} CLI uses the **service-instance-update** command to update your {{site.data.keyword.messagehub}} service instance resource.
 The user ID in the account used to run the **service-instance-update** command must be assigned the same access policies that are needed when you create resources.
 For information about access requirements, see [Required access for creating resources](/docs/account?topic=account-manage_resource#creating-resources).

 The time required to enable mirroring for the {{site.data.keyword.messagehub}} service instance varies, but under normal circumstances it does not exceed 2 hours.